Krishna-csai/Hospital-Database/README.md

 # task

-This is a website that can be used to maintain record of doctor's and patient's in a hospital.
-It has two seperate databases for both of those and you can enter new users by clicking on the buttons given on the homepage.
+A website that allows to store multiple doctors and patients in different databases.
+And allow the doctors to create blogs which can be seen by the patients depending on the category selected by the patients.